Aphiticus/Riemann-Symbolic-Regression-Theory/README.md

 More explicitly:
 •	Initially, simpler symbolic expressions found by the Equation Finder showed general approximations of zeros.
 •	Adding more symbolic complexity (extra terms, operations, and constants identified during regression) improved accuracy significantly.
-•	As complexity grows, the symbolic equations approach an exact match of the Zeta Calculator outputs, strongly suggesting that an intrinsic symbolic nature governs the zeta zero distribution.
+•	As complexity grows, the symbolic equations approach an exact match of the Zeta Creator outputs, strongly suggesting that an intrinsic symbolic nature governs the zeta zero distribution.
 This clear progression of improving accuracy through symbolic complexity supports a theoretical interpretation: the non-trivial zeros could adhere to symbolic patterns rather than purely numerical or random distributions.
 Consequently, symbolic regression equations represent intrinsic mathematical truths underlying the zeros' positioning.
 Significance and Implications
 If the symbolic structure observed can be generalized or rigorously demonstrated, it would imply the potential existence of closed-form symbolic solutions or expressions that govern the zeros.
 Such structures could provide an entirely new approach to address and possibly resolve the Riemann Hypothesis.
 In essence, this approach contributes to the Riemann Hypothesis literature by presenting computational evidence of structured symbolic relationships in zeta zeros.
 It suggests symbolic regression as not merely a numerical tool but a conceptual bridge between numerical data and analytic symbolic formulations necessary for mathematical breakthroughs.

 Summary
-In summary, the Riemann Symbolic Regression Theory presented here leverages computationally accurate zeta zero calculations (from the Zeta Calculator) and symbolic equation extraction (through the Equation Finder) to demonstrate progressively accurate symbolic approximations of the zeros.
+In summary, the Riemann Symbolic Regression Theory presented here leverages computationally accurate zeta zero Creator (from the Zeta Creator) and symbolic equation extraction (through the Zeta Equation Search) to demonstrate progressively accurate symbolic approximations of the zeros.
 The observed pattern of increased accuracy with equation complexity strongly supports the theory that symbolic structures inherently underpin the Riemann Zeta function's zeros.
 This insight offers a fresh theoretical direction toward resolving one of mathematics' most enduring puzzles, the Riemann Hypothesis.

 Reference
 Britannica. (n.d.).
 Riemann hypothesis.
 Retrieved from https://www.britannica.com/science/Riemann-hypothesis Barnett, A. (2025).
-Zeta Calculator [Computer software].
+Zeta Creator [Computer software].
 Retrieved from https://github.com/Aphiticus/Riemann-Symbolic-Regression-Theory/tree/main
 Barnett, A. (2025).
-Equation Finder [Computer software].
+Zeta Equation Search [Computer software].
 Retrieved from https://github.com/Aphiticus/Riemann-Symbolic-Regression-Theory/tree/main

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Instruction for how to test theory: